smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Different from tracking and queuing, the LSAM capture routines do not communicate at all with OpCon during the capture process.
 This means it is possible to capture jobs even while the LSAM is off line from OpCon.

 Captured jobs can only be executed from an OpCon schedule.
-In the OpCon Enterprise Manager, an IBM i job master record is created setting the job sub-type to batch job.
+In the OpCon User Interface, an IBM i job master record is created setting the job sub-type to batch job.
 The Call command line must specify the command RUNCAPJOB, and the command parameter CAPJOBID(job_id) is used to specify the captured job ID.

 The attributes of a captured job can be defined and modified in various ways.
 It is possible to modify the actual SBMJOB command parameter values, the job's command line or even the LDA content associated with the job.
 The priority of attributes definitions is: